-- 3.5.1 Do not conduct Royal Holloway's business or academic purpose, through a personal email account. - 3.5.2 Do not use email accounts for commercial purposes unrelated to Royal Holloway's business or academic purpose. - 3.5.3 Do not use a Royal Holloway email address for personal activities including purchasing and selling of goods, internet banking, or other sensitive personal correspondence (e.g., legal or medical). - 3.5.4 You are advised not to use College email accounts for personal communication where possible, the incidental use of our systems to send personal email is permitted, subject to certain conditions.
-Personal use is a privilege and not a right - 3.5.5 Personal uses must meet the following conditions: - 3.5.5.1 It must be minimal and take place substantially outside of normal working hours (that is, during your lunch break and before or after work) - 3.5.5.2 It must not affect your work or interfere with the business of the College
+- 3.5.1 Do not conduct Royal Holloway's business or academic purpose, through a personal email account. - 3.5.2 Do not use email accounts for commercial purposes unrelated to Royal Holloway's business or academic purpose. - 3.5.3 Do not use a Royal Holloway email address for personal activities including purchasing and selling of goods, internet banking, or other sensitive personal correspondence (e.g., legal or medical). - 3.5.4 You are advised not to use University email accounts for personal communication where possible, the incidental use of our systems to send personal email is permitted, subject to certain conditions.
+Personal use is a privilege and not a right.

-- 3.5.6 Do not send sensitive information to a personal e-mail account (i.e., sensitive information must not be sent outside of the Royal Holloway network via the sending, forwarding or redirection of e-mails to personal e-mail accounts.) - 3.5.7 Do not send sensitive information to any recipient not authorised to receive such information. - 3.5.8 Do not use email to transmit sensitive information in an unencrypted format. - 3.5.9 Do not try to assume the identity of another user or create or send material designed to mislead people about who originated or authorised it (e.g., through misuse of scanned signatures) - 3.5.10 Do not engage in mass transmission of unsolicited emails (SPAM). - 3.5.11 Be vigilant to phishing emails and know how to spot and report suspicious emails.
+- 3.5.5 Personal uses must meet the following conditions: - 3.5.5.1 It must be minimal and take place substantially outside of normal working hours (that is, during your lunch break and before or after work) - 3.5.5.2 It must not affect your work or interfere with the business of the University. - 3.5.6 Following the termination of a Royal Holloway user account, no access will be given to manage personal accounts, created using a Royal Holloway email account. - 3.5.7 Do not send sensitive information to a personal e-mail account (i.e., sensitive information must not be sent outside of the Royal Holloway network via the sending, forwarding or redirection of e-mails to personal e-mail accounts.) - 3.5.8 Do not send sensitive information to any recipient not authorised to receive such information. - 3.5.9 Do not use email to transmit sensitive information in an unencrypted format. - 3.5.10 Do not try to assume the identity of another user or create or send material designed to mislead people about who originated or authorised it (e.g., through misuse of scanned signatures). - 3.5.11 Do not engage in mass transmission of unsolicited emails (SPAM). - 3.5.12 Be vigilant to phishing emails and know how to spot and report suspicious emails.